Ankle Sprain Treatment in Frisco & Dallas

 Tibiofibular Ligament Sprain

 While low ankle sprains represent 90% of all ligament injuries to the ankle, the more rare, high ankle sprain, requires special care.
-Dr. Robert Berry, a renown sports physician and orthopedic surgeon treats these injuries regularly.
+Our renown sports physicians and orthopedic surgeons in Frisco and Dallas treat these ankle injuries regularly.
 If you’ve recently suffered an ankle injury, we recommend getting your ankle checked to ensure you aren’t at risk for a high ankle sprain, as well.